Graduate certificates and diplomas

-- Graduate Diploma in Teaching and Learning (Secondary)
+- Graduate Diploma in Teaching and Learning (Primary or Secondary)

 Graduate certificates require 60 points of study and can typically be completed in six months of full-time study or part-time over two years.
 Credit may often be transferred a graduate diploma.

-While programmes vary between disciplines, the graduate programmes are generally comprised of both undergraduate and dedicated graduate level courses.
+These programmes are generally comprised of both undergraduate and dedicated graduate-level courses.

 Successful completion of a graduate certificate will allow you to continue on to graduate diploma study.

-Transition from graduate diplomas to other postgraduate degrees varies considerably between faculties.
-If you think you might be interested in postgraduate study after your diploma, talk to your department’s/school’s postgraduate coordinator to understand your options.
+Transition from graduate diplomas to other postgraduate degrees varies considerably between the different qualifications.
+If you think you might be interested in postgraduate study after your diploma, talk to your Postgraduate Coordinator to understand your options.

 UC offers a wide range of postgraduate degrees: